paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 If you look at the program you'll see that although the program has full autonomy over all basic SOL accounts, it can only transfer SOL from an account when the transaction has been signed by the private key of the SOL account being debited.

 > In theory, programs have full autonomy over the accounts they own.
-It is up to the program's creator to limit this autonomy and up to the user's of the contract to verify the program's creator has really done so
+It is up to the program's creator to limit this autonomy and up to the users of the program to verify the program's creator has really done so

 We'll get to how a program can check whether a transaction has been signed and how a program becomes the owner of an account in a bit.
 Before we conclude the entrypoint section, there is one more thing to know.

 > All accounts to be read or written to must be passed into the entrypoint function

 This allows the runtime to parallelise transactions (among even more other things?
 I'm not sure here myself).
 If the runtime knows all the accounts that will be written to and read by everyone at all times it can run those transactions in parallel that do not touch the same accounts or touch the same accounts but only read and don't write.
+If a transaction violates this constraint and reads or writes to an account of which the runtime has not been notified, the transaction will fail.

 Now, to finally conclude this section, create a new `entrypoint.rs` file next to `lib.rs` and move the lib code there.
 Finally, register the entrypoint module inside `lib.rs`.